 Who’s ready for the holidays?
 Not me!
 The hubby took two weeks off not for an exotic vacation at a Caribbean resort or for a luxurious European tour, but to stay home and do projects around the house.
 He is frantically painting and fixing up our gues bathroom in time for family dinner number #1 that is happening tonight.
 Plus, install a chandelier and some other odd projects.
 The house looks like a bomb went off, but I’m sure we will pull it all together before the door bell rings at 5pm TONIGHT.
 I have faith.

 Before I disappear into Holiday Land and stay locked up in my kitchen for days non-stop, I thought I’d share my favorite beef roast recipes for you.
-These are all great special occasion dinners that would shine for any holiday dinner.
+These are all great holiday roast recipes that would shine for any special occasion dinner.

 One of my favorite party meats is the beef tenderloin.
 Yes, it’s expensive, but I’ve seen it go on sale for as little as $5.99/lb.
 The best thing about the tenderloin is that it is a guaranteed hit with the guests because of it’s melt-in-your-mouth tenderness and amazing flavor.
 Plus, it’s easy to prepare on the grill or in the oven.
 Pictured above is a no-nonsense Grilled Beef Tenderloin with Salt Crust.
 Super easy to put together.